-The discipline of Holy Indifference is learning to detach oneself from intense emotions, to let go of them long enough to look at them objectively so as to gain some insight and understanding and to draw strength from within on our faith journey.
+Holy Indifference is not the same as apathy or boredom, which are defense mechanisms.
+The discipline of Holy Indifference is learning to detach oneself from intense emotions, to let go of them long enough to look at them objectively, to gain some insight and understanding and to draw strength from within.
+Life a tree planted by water, we can stand tall because our roots tap into the foundation of our faith.
 Holy indifference allows us to pause, to take a breath, to hold on to what is right, and to recognize Christ within, the One who strengthens us, the One through whom we can do all things.